intellltech/interview-QA/readme.md

 26. ### What is a smart contract?

-Smart contracts are computer programs stored on the blockchain that are executed when the predetermined conditions are met.<ui><li>These are used to automate the execution so that all the participants can be immediately certain of the outcome.</li><li>Smart contracts can automatically trigger the next action when the conditions are met.</li><li>They remove the need for intermediaries to handle the transactions.</li><li>Smart contracts don’t require any paperwork to process as they are digital and automated.</li></ui>
+Smart contracts are computer programs stored on the blockchain that are executed when the predetermined conditions are met.<ui><li>These are used to automate the execution so that all the participants can be immediately certain of the outcome.</li><li>Smart contracts can automatically trigger the next action when the conditions are met.</li><li>They remove the need for intermediaries to handle the transactions.</li><li>Smart contracts don't require any paperwork to process as they are digital and automated.</li></ui>
     **[⬆ Back to Top](#questions)**

 27. ### What is a gas limit in Solidity?

 A gas limit in Solidity refers to the maximum amount of gas a user is willing to spend on a transaction.
-When creating a transaction on the Ethereum Network user must specify the gas limit to ensure that they don’t spend more gas than they intend.<ui><li>If a transaction requires more gas than the specified gas limit, the transaction will be reverted, and the used gas will not be refunded.</li><li>If a transaction requires less than the gas limit, the remaining gas will be returned to the user.</li></ui>
+When creating a transaction on the Ethereum Network user must specify the gas limit to ensure that they don't spend more gas than they intend.<ui><li>If a transaction requires more gas than the specified gas limit, the transaction will be reverted, and the used gas will not be refunded.</li><li>If a transaction requires less than the gas limit, the remaining gas will be returned to the user.</li></ui>
     **[⬆ Back to Top](#questions)**

 28. ### What is a variable in Solidity?

 A variable in Solidity is a storage location that can contain values.
 These values can be changed during runtime.
 Variables are broadly classified as state variables and local variables.<ui><li>State variables are the variables that are declared outside any function in a contract and are permanently stored on the Ethereum blockchain.</li><li>Local variables are the variables that are declared within the function and their scope is limited to that function.</li></ui>
+Variables in Solidity also have data types, such as uint, int, address, bool, bytes, or string.
+Additionally, Solidity supports complex data structures like arrays, structs, and mappings.
     **[⬆ Back to Top](#questions)**

 29. ### What is an event in Solidity?